hayhay33/950/labs/lab-3_1.md

 While your Arduino is powered off and disconnected from the 9V, plug your module in as shown above.
 The Arduino pins for this **DO** matter and cannot easily be changed, unlike the analog pins.

 Once everything is wired up, put your microSD card into the adapter module and plug in your Arduino.
-At this point you should modify and upload the code found in File → Examples → ENGR100-980 → Lab3-SD.
+At this point you should modify and upload the code found in File → Examples → ENGR100-950 → Lab3-SD.

-Please read through the comments of this code file, as in the next lab, you will be adding additional sensors and modifying this file on your own, without it all done for you.
-In this lab, you may also need to change the analog pins that are the defaults for the TMP36 and voltage divider.
+Please read through the comments of this code file, as you will be adding additional sensors and modifying this file on your own.
+In this lab, you may also need to change the analog pins that are the defaults for all of your sensors.

 There is a delay statement at the end of the loop.
 Think about how many data points will be taken if you take data for 5 minutes.
 Will you need data this often?
 More often?
 Less often?
 Adjust the delay accordingly.

 ### 8. Collecting Data

 With everything plugged into the 9V and running, unplug the Arduino from your computer.
 Enjoy the portability of your new breadboard and walk around the building a little bit.
 Get the temperature to change dramatically by putting your sensor board into a freezer.
 Wait for about 2-5 minutes to allow the temperature to adjust.
+Then carry your board to the Ford Robotics Building and go up to the top floor, shaking the package intermittently.
+This should provide plenty of data for all of your sensors!

 Go back to the lab and unplug the 9V now (unplug the battery and leave the wires connected to your board).
 Carefully remove the microSD from the adapter module, and plug it into your computer.
 You should see a `DATALOG.CSV` file.
 If you do not, or the file seems corrupted or very small, delete the file, plug the microSD card back in, and watch what the Serial monitor on your computer says while running the code.

-Once you have a sufficiently long test (1-2 minutes) and can see that there are clear changes in temperature in the file created, you are done with the hardware portion of this lab!
+Once you have a sufficiently long test (1-2 minutes) and can see that there are clear changes in the data in the file created, you are done with the hardware portion of this lab!

 Before returning all of your equipment, make sure you save your file on your computer!!
 Maybe even upload it and share it with team members so you have a backup!

 Then, delete the .csv file and any other .txt files off of the microSD card (you can leave any folders) so that other teams in future labs have to actually do the lab themselves, and don't just steal your data!

-### 9. Analyzing the Data in Google Sheets (or Excel)
+### 9. Analyzing the Data in MATLAB

-Go to a new Google Sheet ([sheets.new](https://sheets.new)) (or Excel file), and go to File → Import → Upload and choose the `DATALOG.CSV` file that your Arduino created.

-In the event your Arduino lost power or reset while running, you may have a header at places other than just the top of your spreadsheet.
-Go through and clean up any of these occurrences and delete their entire row.

-Now, let's add some columns to the spreadsheet.
-Right now you should have Time (ms), TMP36 (Raw), and Voltage (Raw).
-Let's add "TMP36 (V)", "Voltage (5V)", "TMP36 (C)", and "Voltage (9V)".

-In the first cell of each column, you will need to make a simple equation/formula to calculate the values based off of the raw sensor values the Arduino recorded.
-For example, for turning a raw TMP36 value into a TMP36 voltage, you would write "=(B2/1023)*5" in the TMP36 voltage cell on row 2.
-Then, click the blue circle in the bottom-right corner of this cell and drag it all the way down.
-This should now create an auto-calculated TMP36 voltage for each cell.

-Repeat this general process for each column, modifying the equations as needed.
-For converting TMP36 voltages into temperatures, use the same calibration curve you used in the prior lab.

-Now, we need to make some graphs to analyze the data.
-Each graph to make is detailed in its own submission checkbox.
-Make sure each graph follows tech-comm best-practices and includes a title, axis labels, units, and is clearly visible.
-For graphs with multiple values over-layed, ensure you have added a legend.

 ## Submission

 On Canvas, you will submit ***ONE PDF*** that will include all of the following:

-- [ ] A plot of temperature (C) versus time.
-Time should be your independent variable.
-- [ ] A plot comparing 9V battery voltage to time.
-Time is again your independent variable.
-- [ ] A plot of both 5V reference variables versus time.
-Both 5V reference variables means both your TMP36's voltage, and your battery's voltage divider voltage (before being scaled up to the voltage pre-voltage divider).
-- [ ] A plot of both raw value variables versus time.
+- [ ]

 To put said content into a PDF, it is suggested you create a new Google Doc ([docs.new](https://docs.new)) and paste your images and write any text in the document.
 Export/Download this document as a PDF and upload it. **DO NOT SUBMIT A GOOGLE DOC FILE OR SPREADSHEET FILES.**